Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 </div>

-1. Delegates take values from the `map` (by the string keys - names of properties).
+1. Delegates take values from the `map` by the string keys - names of properties.

-Of course, you can have mutable property as well, that will modify the map upon assignment (note that you'd need `MutableMap` instead of read-only `Map`).
+You can delegate mutable properties to a map as well.
+In this case, the map will be modified upon property assignments.
+Note that you will need `MutableMap` instead of read-only `Map`.